 Step 1.
 Enable CSS, JS aggregation and widget caching

-In your store’s Admin area, go to the Look & feel > Performance section and tick on the following checkboxes:
+In your store’s Admin area, go to the Look & Feel -> Performance section and check if the following options are enabled:

 - Aggregate CSS files,